-In establishing 2003 salaries for each individual executive officer, Jon Chait, the Company's Chief Executive Officer, made specific recommendations for salary adjustments (other than his own) to the Compensation Committee based on the foregoing guidance provided by the Committee as well as a review of industry comparables as analyzed by an outside compensation consultant, the level of responsibility delegated to the particular executive officer, the expertise and skills offered by each officer, the officer's individual job performance and the performance of the group over which the individual had responsibility.
+During 2003, the Committee approved base salaries and initial equity awards for all executive officers.
+In establishing base salaries and initial equity awards for each individual executive officer, Jon Chait, the Company's Chief Executive Officer, made specific recommendations for salary and equity awards (other than his own) to the Committee based on guidance provided by the Committee as well as a review of industry comparables prepared by the Committee's independent compensation consultants, the level of responsibility delegated to the particular executive officer, the expertise and skills offered by each officer, the officer's individual job performance and the performance of the group over which the individual has responsibility.
 These various factors were considered on a case-by-case basis and no specific formula was used to give any one factor a relative weight as compared to the others.
-The Compensation Committee reviewed the foregoing recommendations and then made final decisions on the base salaries to be paid by the Company.
-Prior to the spin-off, the base salary for Mr. Chait was \$300,000 from January 1, 2003 until March 31, 2003.
-The Compensation Committee reviewed the base salary of Mr. Chait for 2003 based on competitive compensation data and individual job performance expectations and increased Mr. Chait's base salary to \$500,000 on April 1, 2003.
-Mr. Chait was paid \$450,000 in fiscal 2003.
+The Committee reviewed the recommendations and other information and then made final decisions on the base salaries and equity awards for all executive officers.
+When the Committee set salaries and equity awards in 2003, it did so with the expectation that these topics generally would not be revisited again until 2005.
+Accordingly, Mr. Chait's salary of \$500,000 was not changed and he did not receive any additional equity awards during 2004.
+Similarly, the other named executive officers' salaries were not changed and they did not receive any additional equity awards during 2004.